Red Yeast Rice Beats Statins for Reducing Cholesterol

 A number of clinical studies have confirmed that red yeast rice significantly reduces cholesterol – especially LDL-cholesterol, the “bad” cholesterol.
 Some of this research has even shown red yeast rice can do this better than statin drugs.

-Red yeast rice beats statins
+Red yeast rice better than statins

 The researchers conducted their clinical study with 187 patients at Philadelphia’s Chestnut Hill Hospital.
 The patients had high cholesterol and LDL-cholesterol levels – an average of 154 mg/dL of LDL.